bbatsov/metaredux/_posts/2019-01-14-ciders-orchard-the-future.md

 up where we are - please, share this with me in the comments.

 Hacking on the libraries themselves is certainly not the only way to contribute.
-In the next few section I'll go over a few other options you might want to consider.
+In the following sections I'll go over a few other options you might want to consider.

 ## Documentation